Death of Ali Abdulhadi Mushaima: Short biography

 Mushaima was the eldest son, he had one brother and one sister.
 His uncle Mohammed explained that Mushaima's family were extremely poor and had been living in his grandfather's house since it was built in the 1980s.
 They were still waiting to be rehoused, having first applied in 1988.
 Mushaima worked as a welder and supported the family financially.

 Previous detention

-Ali Abduhadi Mushaima was detained for 20 days when he was aged 16.
+Ali Abdulhadi Mushaima was detained for 20 days when he was aged 16.
 In 2009 he was detained again for 4 months in connection with what is known in Bahrain as the "Hujaira case".
 Mushaima's mother stated that he had been subjected to physical and mental torture.
 She said that although he was not involved in any political activities, Mushaima was closely monitored by the authorities.